lenesk/sokolova.dk/small-words-big-difference-make-your-danish-sound-more-native-like.md

 * *Skam*

 *Skam* expresses often a clarification of a truth or a fact, which the receiver is in doubt about.
 In English, there would be often an auxiliary verb for reassuring.
-But unlike *da*, *skam* is rather an explaning one than showing the disagreement.
+But unlike *da*, *skam* is rather an explaining one than showing the disagreement.

 > * *Jeg elsker dig skam, sagde hun til sin tvivlende mand*. - I DO love you, she said to her sceptical husband.